 When you've completed your ticket purchase, we will send you two e-mails.

 - The first e-mail is a booking confirmation and will arrive immediately after your transaction is complete.
 It is not your ticket and will NOT be accepted as a valid ticket.

-I’m having trouble printing my e-ticket?
+I am having trouble printing or displaying my e-ticket?